About Networking and Connectivity in Kubernetes

 When you use LoadBalancer Services, each Redpanda broker needs its own LoadBalancer Service so that clients can address each broker individually.
 Behind each LoadBalancer Service, you need a load balancer instance that is hosted outside your Kubernetes cluster to forward traffic to the worker node.
 Clients then connect to the addresses of the load balancer instances.

-Using LoadBalancer Services is most useful in Managed Kubernetes environments because in these environments, the service provider usually creates the associated load balancer instances for you automatically.
+Using LoadBalancer Services is most useful on managed Kubernetes services because in these environments, the service provider usually creates the associated load balancer instances for you automatically.
 In bare-metal environments, you need to create the load balancer instances manually.